VR-25/acc/README.md

 - Fixed "current_now is always 0 mA."
 - Logs are exported as a tarball archive.
 - Updated readme > notes/tips for front-end developers > initializing acc

+**v2021.9.5 (202109050)**

+- Additional charging switches (including a group of 3 for OnePlus that allegedly enable idle mode)
+- Fixed plugins path typo
+- General fixes
+- Major optimizations
+- Support for charging switch groups with unlimited number of elements (e.g., s="file1 on off file2 on off file3 on off...")
+- Use charge_type in addition to status to determine the real battery status.